alexirpan/alexirpan.github.io/_posts/2016-07-29-pokemon-go-equality.markdown

 guarded by five Mystic players with several 2000+ CP Pokemon.
 They're out of my league and it's a little sad.

-However, on rare occasions I find an Instinct gym, and it's almost always a monster.
-Gym level 5, with the weakest Pokemon at 1700 CP and the strongest approaching 3000 CP.
+However, on exactly one occasion the gym near my house has been held by Team Instinct.
+For about two days, it was level 7, with the weakest Pokemon at 2000 CP and the strongest at almost 3000 CP.

+It's since been whittled down and turned back into a Mystic gym, but that Instinct gym is still the strongest gym I've ever seen.
+Why?

+\*\*\*
+{: .centered }

+To explain it, I'm going to jump back to a more serious turf war: World War 2.